AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 ## Key steps to use AMP for Email with Adobe Campaign {#key-steps-to-use-amp}

 To successfully test and send an AMP email with Adobe Campaign, follow the steps below:
 1. Install the **[!UICONTROL AMP support]** package.
-See [Install Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md).
+See [Installing Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md).
 1. Create an email and build your AMP content within Adobe Campaign.
 See [Build AMP email content with Adobe Campaign](#build-amp-email-content).
 1. Make sure you follow all the delivery requirements from the email providers supporting the AMP format.
 See [AMP for Email delivery requirements](#amp-for-email-delivery-requirements).
 1. When defining your target, make sure you select recipients that will be able to display the AMP format.
-See [Target an AMP email](#targeting-amp-email).
+See [Targeting an AMP email](#targeting-amp-email).

     >[!NOTE]
     >
     >Currently you can only deliver AMP emails to [specific email addresses](#testing-amp-delivery-for-selected-addresses) (for testing purpose) or after [registrating](#delivering-amp-emails-by-registering) with the supported email clients.

 1. Send your email as you would usually do.
-See [Send an AMP email](#sending-amp-email).
+See [Sending an AMP email](#sending-amp-email).

-## Build AMP email content in Adobe Campaign {#build-amp-email-content}
+## Building AMP email content in Adobe Campaign {#build-amp-email-content}

 To build an email using the AMP format, follow the steps below.